-APPLICATION PROCEDURES: Major programs of study are available in three areas - physical education, exercise science, and athletic training.
+APPLICATION PROCEDURES: Major programs of study are available in three areas: physical education, exercise science, and athletic training.
 Each major has prerequisite requirements.
-Consult the department chair as soon as possible in your college career.
+Consult the department chairperson as soon as possible in your college career.

-PHYSICAL EDUCATION MAJORS: The major in kinesiology for physical education consists of a minimum of 32 credits (KIN 101-199 do not meet this requirement).
+PHYSICAL EDUCATION MAJORS: The major in kinesiology for physical education consists of a minimum of 40 credits.
 Candidates for certification in physical education at the secondary level must pass the Michigan Test for Teacher Certification (MTTC - test #644) in physical education.
-Once a student has declared this as a major field of study and has been accepted into the department, he/she will be given a course/objective matrix prepared by both the Kinesiology and Education Departments so the student may be intentional about constructing his/her own knowledge base in kinesiology and physical education.
-Required courses in addition to Education Department requirements are: Biology 221 (prerequisite); Kinesiology 201, 205, 222, 223, 301, 330, 344, 345 (for secondary PE majors with K-12 endorsement), 346, 350, and 221 or 383.
+Once a student has declared this as a major field of study and has been accepted into the department, he/she will be given a course/objective matrix prepared by both the Departments of Kinesiology and Education so the student may be intentional about constructing his/her own knowledge base in kinesiology and physical education.
+Required courses in addition to Department of Education requirements are: Biology 221 (prerequisite); Kinesiology 201, 205, 222, 223, 301, 330, 344, 345 (for secondary PE majors with K-12 endorsement), 346, 350, and 221 or 383.
 Four activity classes are required as assigned in KIN 201 lab.
+Students may not take courses for this major on a pass/fail basis.

 EXERCISE SCIENCE MAJORS must take a minimum of 28 credits within the department.
-Required courses are Biology 221 and 222; Chemistry 103; Math 210 or other statistics course; Kinesiology 205, 221, 222, 223, 307, 322, 323, 324, 383, 499 or 299, and one research methods course.
+Required courses are Biology 221; Chemistry 103; Math 210 or other statistics course; Psychology 200; Kinesiology 200, 205, 221, 222, 223, 307, 322, 323, 324, 383, 499 or 299, and one elective from the following list of courses: Kinesiology 301, 308, 325, or 326.

 ATHLETIC TRAINING MAJORS: The athletic training program is accredited by the Commission on Accreditation of Allied Health Education Programs.
-Athletic training majors must take 42 credits within the department plus 22 credits from the Biology, Psychology, and Mathematics Departments.
-Required courses are Biology 195, 221 and 222; Kinesiology 198, 203, 205, 221, 222, 223, 298, 307, 340, 385, 386, 398, 401, 402, 404, 405, and 498; Psychology 100 and 420; and Math 210.
+Athletic training majors must take 42 credits within the department plus 18 credits from the Departments of Biology, Psychology, and Mathematics.
+Required courses are Biology 195 and 221; Kinesiology 198, 200, 203, 205, 221, 222, 223, 298, 307, 340, 385, 386, 398, 401, 402, 404, 405, and 498; Psychology 100 and 420; and Math 210.
 Entrance into the athletic training major is competitive.
 Not all qualified applicants may be admitted.
 Interested students must complete an application form, obtain letters of reference, be interviewed, and meet the technical standards for admission.
 Admitted students must have a current physical examination and current immunization status (including TB).
 Application materials are available from the program director and from www.hope.edu/academic/kinesiology/athtrain.